-We aim to effectively enhance and educate our students in Barber Styling and beyond.
-Our vision is to improve the lifelong educational opportunities for students and provide a quality of education strategically appropriate to their needs, interests, and abilities.
-The academy will achieve its mission by committing to quality educational programs and student support services that permit individuals to pursue their educational goals in a student-centered environment.
+Our mission is to effectively enhance and educate our students in the areas of Barber Styling and beyond.
+Our vision is to enhance the lifelong educational opportunities for students and provide a quality of education that is strategically appropriate to their needs, interests, and abilities.
+The academy will achieve its mission through a commitment to quality educational programs and student support services that permit individuals to pursue their educational goals in a student-centered environment.
 The academy also seeks to strengthen its mission by providing multicultural, social, economic, and community/public service opportunities for the citizens of Cumberland County and surrounding regions.
-At One Stop Academy, our mission is: To prepare students in the art of barber styling, enabling them to graduate, pass state licensing exams, and become gainfully employed in the field of barbering.
+At One Stop Academy our mission is: Preparing students in the art of barber styling enabling them to graduate, pass state licensing exams, and become gainfully employed in the field of barbering.